Plantago media: Description

 Plantago media grows in damp grassy meadows up to an altitude of 2000 m.
 A slender stalk of between 5 and 50 cm develops from a basal rosette of finely-haired leaves.
 Delicate pink-white flowers are borne between May and September.
 P. media is hermaphrodite and is pollinated by wind or insects, particularly bees.

 Distribution and habitat

 Plantago media is native to Eurasia.
 It is native to eastern England, but scarce in Scotland and Ireland.
 It is calcicole, characteristic of soils on chalk or limestone, growing in grassland, meadows, lawns and waste places.

 Uses

 The plant is edible.
 Archeological finds testify to its use during the Roman era in Britain.

+100 g of fresh leaves provides 22.586 kcal from 3.33 g protein, 1.99 g net carbohydrates and 0.2 g fat.
+They are high in fiber with 2.25 g fiber per 100 g.